eldest-daughter/ed-questionnaire/README.md

     python manage.py makemigrations page   # sometimes this seemed to need a specific call python manage.py migrate
 ```

+The `makemigrations` command above should create extra columns for each of the LANGUAGES you defined in settings.py (via `django-neue-transmeta`).

 The questionnaire expects a `base.html` template to be there, with certain stylesheets and blocks inside.
 Have a look at `./apps/ed-questionnaire/example/templates/base.html`.